marczaku/104-csharp-oop/2-encapsulation/README.md

 ### Instructions
 - Continue working on the Project `RPG`
 - Replace the Method `SetHealth` with a public Property named `Health` of type `int`
-  - The same logic that happened in `SetHealth` before, should now happen in that propperty's `set`
+  - The same logic that happened in `SetHealth` before, should now happen in that Property's `set`
   - Add a `get` to the Property, which returns the current value of the `health`-field
 - Change the Game-Loop:
   - Don't ask the user 3 times for Leet's new Health